Chevrolet Chevy II / Nova: First generation (1962–1965)

 Available engines for the Chevy II in 1962 and 1963 included Chevrolet's inline-four engine of 153 CID and a new 194 CID Hi-Thrift straight-six engine.
 All Chevy II engines featured overhead valves.
-A V8 engine was not available in 1962 and 1963.
-With no documentation proving it, the legend of a dealer installed V8 engine being in a 1962 or 1963 model year Chevy II is a myth.
-Refer to the GM Heritage Center 1963 Chevrolet Nova information available on the GM Heritage site.
-In addition, that documentation does not list a V8 engine as a possible dealer installed option.

 In 1962 and 1963 the Nova option for the Chevy II was available in a convertible body style, and a two-door hardtop was available from 1962 to 1965, although the hardtop was dropped when the 1964 models were first introduced, but subsequently brought back to the line later in the model year.
 Like all Chevy two-door hardtops, the body style was marketed as the Sport Coupe.